 - Shoot the Messenger: Making the scene where Teague shoots someone at the Pirate Lords' meeting for questioning the Code, it's not even the speaker's idea to question it: he's a mouthpiece for one of the Lords, and was just saying what his boss wanted him to.

-- Shout-Out: The shots of Beckett as the serene centre of the screen as his ship disintegrates around him are extremely similar to shots of Scorpius in a similar situation in the Farscape episode "Into the Lion's Den".
+- The shots of Beckett as the serene center of the screen as his ship disintegrates around him are extremely similar to shots of Scorpius in a similar situation in the Farscape episode "Into the Lion's Den".

 - Shrunken Head: During a conversation with Captain Teague (his father), Jack asks, "How's Mum?"
 Teague shows him a shrunken woman's head.Jack: She looks great...